mde/ejs/docs/syntax.md

 Also, the included file is compiled upon execution of the script, which means performance might be theoretically lower than the “preprocessor” flavor.
 In practice however, caching can make this difference negligible.

+Some cautions **MUST** to be taken if the included filename is fetched from a user during rendering time, as one could easily use private files as the file name, like `/etc/passwd` or `../api-keys`.

 #### Example